yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Preparing the microSD Card

 1. We will now prepare the microSD card.
     - 1a.
-Extract the contents of the `atmosphere` and `hekate` zip files into the root of your SD card.
+Use the program Guiformat to format your sd card as fat32.
     - 1b.
+After formatting is complete, extract the contents of the `atmosphere` and `hekate` zip files into the root of your SD card.
+    - 1c.
 Rename the `hekate_ctcaer_X.X.X.bin` file to `reboot_payload.bin` and move it into the `atmosphere` folder.
 Replace the file when prompted.
-    - 1c.
+    - 1d.
 Place the `fusee-primary.bin` and `Lockpick_RCM.bin` files into the `bootloader\payloads` folder of the SD card.
-    - 1d.
+    - 1e.
 Place the `Goldleaf.nro` file in the `switch` folder of the SD card.
-    - 1e.
+    - 1f.
 Create a folder named `nxdumptool` within the `switch` folder of your SD card and place the `nxdumptool.nro` file inside it.
-    - 1f.
+    - 1g.
 Once done, eject the microSD card and insert it into your Nintendo Switch.

 {{< imgs
     "./sd_template.png|Your SD card should look like this."